The thermal SZ tomography: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we investigate the feasibility of the tSZ tomography method, which aims to extract the redshift information of the tSZ effect.
-As explained in \S \ref{sec:tomography}, future SZ and galaxy surveys will measure the galaxy angular power spectrum $C_l^{\rm g}$ in each redshift bin and the corresponding tSZ-galaxies cross power spectrum $C_l^{\rm tSZ-g}$.
-Given the cross correlation coefficient $r(k,z)$ between the gas thermal energy and the galaxy number density, we are able to reconstruct the time resolved thermal energy distribution.
+In this paper, we investigate the tSZ tomography method, which aims to extract the redshift information of the tSZ effect.
+The basic idea is to cross correlation the tSZ map with tracers of the large scale structure (galaxy distribution or weak lensing) and recover the redshift information by the aid of the redshift information of the large scale structure tracers.
+The key ingredient which determines the feasibility of the tSZ tomography is the cross correlation coefficient $r$ between the gas pressure and the 3D matter (galaxy) distribution.
+For the tSZ tomography to be doable, $r$ must be sufficiently large such that the cross correlation can be measured to reasonable accuracy.
+To convert the measured cross correlation to the time resolved tSZ effect, namely the 3D gas pressure auto-correlation power spectrum, $r$ must be understood robustly, given the presence of gravitational heating, radiative cooling, star formation and feedback.

+Through our simulations, we find that $r$ is in general sufficiently large (e.g. larger than $0.5$) over the range of interest.
+Hence it is in general feasible to robustly measure the cross correlation between the tSZ effect and the large scale structure.
+For example, in the Appendix \S \ref{app:lensing}, we calculate the signal to noise ratio of the tSZ-shear cross power spectrum $C_\ell^{\rm tSZ-\gamma}$ for target SZ surveys and lensing surveys, and find that the cross correlation between the tSZ effect and weak lensing can be measured with over $100\sigma$ combining SPT and LSST.
 So the key question in the tSZ tomography is whether we can robustly predict $r(k,z)$, given uncertainties in gastrophysical processes.
 To quantify the effect of two dominant gastrophysical processes, namely radiative cooling and SN feedback, we compare the result of our adiabatic simulation against the one with cooling and feedback.
 We find that $r(k,z)$ is insensitive to these additional gastrophysics.
-The resulting difference in $r(k,z)$ is $\sim 1-2\%$ in most relevant $k$ and $z$ range, much smaller than the $\sim 30\%$ change in the SZ power spectrum and the gas density weighted temperature.
+The resulting difference in $r(k,z)$ is $\sim 1-2\%$ on most relevant $k$ and $z$ range, much smaller than the $\sim 30\%$ change in the SZ power spectrum and the gas density weighted temperature.
 This allows us to neglect the dependence of $r(k,z)$ on these gastrophysical processes and adopt the $r(k,z)$ evaluated from adiabatic simulations as the input of the tSZ tomography.
-We thus show that the tSZ tomography is feasible in reality.
+We thus show that the tSZ tomography with weak lensing surveys is highly feasible.
+On the other hand, the galaxy-matter relation and hence $r$ can be affected by these gastrophysics at $\sim 10\%$ level.
+These complexities must be understood first to perform the tSZ tomography with galaxy surveys.